Nicolaism: Irenaeus

+He held that the Gospel of John was written to counter the teachings of Cerinthus, which he believed was influenced by the Nicolaitans (in Adversus Haereses III. xi.
+1; I. xxvi.
+3).
+Later, Augustine of Hippo ascribed to them Cerinthian doctrines concerning the creation of the world (in his De haeresibus ad Quodvultdeum, v).

 Epiphanius

 Epiphanius relates some details of the life of Nicolas the deacon, and describes him as gradually sinking into the grossest impurity, and becoming the originator of the Nicolaitans and other libertine Gnostic sects:

-Hippolytus agreed with Epiphanius in his unfavourable view of Nicolas.